-While recreational opportunities have brought more anglers and paddlers to the area, Bernd said word-of-mouth about the Sand Hill River project has brought more landowners into the SWCD office seeking erosion-control solutions.
+While recreational opportunities have brought more anglers and paddlers more anglers and paddlers to the area, Bernd said word-of-mouth about the Sand Hill River project has brought more landowners into the SWCD office seeking erosion-control solutions.
 The Clean Water Fund-backed project was designed to curb streambank erosion and stabilize the channel improvements that benefit water quality.
-(Elsewhere in the watershed, the East Polk SWCD has worked with landowners on Clean Water Fund-backed erosion control projects that curb sedimentloading.)
+(Elsewhere in the watershed, the East Polk SWCD has worked with landowners on Clean Water Fund-backed erosion control.)

 "All of our work is based on voluntary conservation," Bernd said.
 "That (project) has made landowners more aware.
 They're more apt to ask for assistance."
+66 That project opened the door for our legislators, our partners, the state.
+There is some really outstanding work going on up in northwest Minnesota. ...
+The SWCDs up here are fairly small, but the partnerships are huge.